pyccel/pyccel/tutorial/openmp.md

 #### Example

-This example show how we can use the ``` #$ omp single ``` pragma to specify the section of code that must be run by a single available thread.
+This example show how we can use the ``` #$ omp single ``` pragma to specify a section of code that must be run by a single available thread.

 ```python
 result = 0